-Interesting Facts of Bhutan!
+Interesting Bhutan Facts

 Bhutan is one of the smallest countries in the world

 Bhutan is home to the highest unclimbed mountain in the world

 It is illegal to smoke cigarettes in Bhutan – You may be jailed!

 Bhutan is the only country in the world to ban the use of tobacco and you may be jailed if found smoking in the prohibited areas.
 The drivers that I traveled with used to smoke in the car, though, not kidding!
 Yes, there are some designated areas for smoking in a few hotels.

 Only 8 Pilots are allowed to fly in the only airport in Bhutan

 Thimphu is the only capital without traffic lights, wait, the entire country has none!

-You’ll find a traffic police on duty manually guiding the vehicles on the main street, and he is quite a celebrity as the tourists never miss clicking this spot.
+You’ll find traffic police on duty manually guiding the vehicles on the main street, and he is quite a celebrity as the tourists never miss clicking this spot.

-The law in Bhutan says that at least 60% of the country be covered with forests(the current one is 71%), which has ensured that Bhutan is the only carbon negative country in the world.
+Currently, Bhutan is covered by an area of forests up to a whopping 72%, which has ensured that Bhutan is the only carbon negative country in the world.
 Something to take a leaf out of the book, right?

 Recommended read: What is the best time to visit Bhutan?

-07 | Healthcare and Education is free for all
+Bhutan Facts – Healthcare and Education is free for all

 Although the country is still developing and not among the richest, healthcare and education is free for all in Bhutan.
 The healthcare is free for the visitors too.

-08 | Plastic is banned as well
+The consumption of plastic is banned as well